jeeliz/jeelizWeboji/README.md

 ## About the tech

 ### Under the hood

-The heart of the lib is `JEEFACETRANSFERAPI`.
+The heart of the lib is `JEELIZFACEEXPRESSIONS`.
 It is implemented by `/dist/jeelizFaceTransfer.js` script.
 It relies on Jeeliz WebGL Deep Learning technology to detect and track the user's face using a deep learning network, and to simultaneously evaluate the expression factors.
 The accuracy is adaptative: the best is the hardware, the more detections are processed per second.
 All is done client-side.

-The documentation of `JEEFACETRANSFERAPI` is included in this repository as a PDF file, [/doc/jeefacetransferAPI.pdf](/doc/jeefacetransferAPI.pdf).
+The documentation of `JEELIZFACEEXPRESSIONS` is included in this repository as a PDF file, [/doc/jeelizFaceExpressions.pdf](/doc/jeelizFaceExpressions.pdf).
 In the main scripts of the demonstration, we never call these methods directly, but always through the helpers.
 Here is the indices of the morphs returned by this API:

 * 0:  smileRight &rarr; closed mouth smile right
 * 1:  smileLeft  &rarr; closed mouth smile left